aemirbosnak/distributed-key-value-store/README.md

+THIS IS TEST COMMIT 1

+THIS IS TEST COMMIT 2

 # Distributed Key-Value Store with Raft Consensus Algorithm

 The project aims to implement a reliable and consistent in-memory key-value store in Go using the Raft consensus algorithm.
 It partitions data into shards using the Murmur3 hashing algorithm and employs a leader-follower design for replication among three servers per data shard.